SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Compliance.

 This list can be extended, of course, but these are the main types of systems that SMS Pro was designed to accommodate.
 It makes little sense to needlessly duplicate data management systems when one system will suffice.
-And this is what large operators are doing when they integrate their SMS into their QMS.
+This is what large operators do when they integrate their SMS into their QMS.
 Except with SMS Pro, operators are integrating their QMS elements with their SMS elements.

 If your SMS implementation is mature, you may be ready to take your SMS to the next level.
 If you don't have adequate tools to manage an integrated SMS and QMS, I recommend that you review SMS Pro.